 Plagiarism is illegal and a serious academic offense.
-That is why an essay, presentation, book reviews, book report, or any other kind of research paper must be unique.
+That is why an essay, presentation, book review, book report, or any other kind of research paper must be unique.

-It is very important for every student to understand the consequences of plagiarism and take it seriously.
+Every student needs to understand the consequences of plagiarism and take it seriously.
 You may get an F grade for your paper or even be dismissed from your institution if you get caught.